77381 Real Estate Market Update | July 18, 2022

-Hi neighbor, Today I will be sharing with you our perspective on the local real estate market here in Tomball, Texas, specifically a market update for the 77375 Zip Code.
+Hi neighbor, Today I will be sharing with you our perspective on the local real estate market here in The Woodlands, Texas, specifically a market update for the 77381 Zip Code.
 Whether you are looking to buy, sell, or just keep an eye on the market, we look forward to being your resource.

-We currently have 92 homes pending, with 20 homes sold in the last two weeks, averaging a sale price of $192 a square foot.
-Twenty homes sold over asking price, with one home selling 6.5% above the listing price.
-Compared to the two weeks prior: Homes sold are up from 15 homes sold to 20 homes sold and the average sales price is also up: $640,158 ($601,163 previously).
-But if we look at how fast the move in ready homes are going, the demand in this area has not surpassed the supply, making it still a great time to sell.
-We cannot pinpoint another time in history where you were almost guaranteed to get more than your homes current market value.
-Buyers agents around Houston are seeing a slow in the real estate market, but it isn’t affecting the neighborhoods with such high demand, like 77375, so that is good news for anyone that waited until summer to sell.
+We currently have 36 homes pending, with 24 homes sold in the last two weeks, averaging a sale price of $214 a square foot.
+Twenty-four homes sold over asking price, with one home selling 15% above the listing price.
+Compared to the two weeks prior: Homes sold is slightly down from 29 sold, and the average sales price is down as well.
+This is most likely a coincidence, so we will be sure to keep an eye on it over the next couple of weeks.
+If we look at how fast the move in ready homes are going, the demand in this area has not surpassed the supply, making it still a great time to sell.
+We cannot pinpoint another time in history where you were almost guaranteed to get over your homes current market value.
+Buyers agents around Houston are seeing a slow in the real estate market, but it isn’t affecting the neighborhoods with such high demand, like 77381, so that is good news for anyone that waited until summer to sell.
 I know the interest rates rising has been one deterrent from some buyers purchasing right now, but that isn’t your ideal buyer anyways!
 And the educated buyer still knows, they need to buy ASAP.
 P.S.
-The median days on market is 14 days, with most homes selling during the first 12-13 days (aka a really good coming soon campaign like we do at Jo & Co. boosts that and your over asking price ratio!)
+The median days on market is 7 days, with most homes selling during the first 5-6 days (aka a really good coming soon campaign like we do at Jo & Co. boosts that and your over asking price ratio!

 What is happening in the real estate market nationally?